 Templating

 Wisp uses the Fluid templating engine, which is a C# implementation of the Shopify Liquid templating language.
-Fluid is mostly fully compatible with Liquid but we recommend using this unofficial Liquid documentation rather than the Fluid documentation.
+Fluid is largely compatible with Liquid but we recommend referring to the unofficial Fluid documentation rather than the Liquid documentation.

 Loading Templates

-By default, Wisp looks for template files in the Templates/ directory in the current
+By default, Wisp looks for template files in the Templates/ directory relative to

 Template files must have the .liquid extension.
 This is for compatibility reasons as